-At the end of 2022, the SCR (Solvency Capital Requirement) coverage is 281%.
-The SCR amounts to 26.0M€.
+At the end of 2023, the SCR (Solvency Capital Requirement) coverage is 188%.
+The SCR amounts to 42.9M€.

-The MCR amounts to 11.7M€, on the basis of the linear formula, as the cap and floor do not impact the result.
+The MCR amounts to 14.2M€, on the basis of the linear formula, as the cap and floor do not impact the result.

 E.3.
-Use of the long-term equity risk sub-module in the calculation of the Solvency Capital Requirement
+Use of the long-term equity risk sub-module in

+the calculation of the Solvency Capital Requirement

 N/A

+5.4 Differences between the standard formula and any

 E.4.
-Differences between the standard formula and any internal model used
+Differences between the standard formula and any

+internal model used

 N/A

+E.E.
+Non compliance with the Minimum Conital

 E.5.
-Non-compliance with the Minimum Capital Requirement and non-compliance with the Solvency Capital Requirement
+Non-compliance with the Minimum Capital

+Requirement and non-compliance with the Solvency

+Capital Requirement

 N/A

 E.6.
 Other information

 N/A